JohannesBuchner/BXA/paper.md

 Since v4.0, BXA uses the Python package UltraNest [@ultranest], which is easier to install.

+For diagnosing the quality of BXA outputs, verifying the stability over two or more runs is recommended, in particular of the marginal posterior distributions and excess scatter of logZ [@Higson2019].

+To determine reliable model selection thresholds, parametric bootstrap is recommended.
+This involves simulating many data sets under one model and deriving Bayes factor distributions with BXA runs [e.g., Appendix of @Buchner2014].

 # Documentation

 [Extensive documentation](https://johannesbuchner.github.io/BXA/) is available.